Chapter 7: Anti-Patterns

 Manager: "Who can get John database access?
 Alice?"

-Alice: "I'll reach out to ops team this morning."
+Alice: "I will reach out to ops team this morning."

 Manager: "Great.
 Alice, can you update John by noon?"